niravnmore/softskills_assignment/README.md

 ### How to conduct in an Interview

 - Tell us something about yourself (3-4 mins)
    - Highlight your achievements that suits the current job needs
    - Highlight your affiliation with reputed and well known organizations
    - Avoid being excessively obsessed with dates
    - Show what you are good at
    - Be consistent in your responses
    - Say your full name when asked or during introduction
-- Name, Work experience, education, Skills and strengths, family, hobbies
+   - Sequence should be - Name, Work experience, education, Skills and strengths, family, hobbies.
 - Why should we hire you?
    - Reply with the help of strength we have
    - Do not confuse strengths with skills
    - Highlight accomplishment and achievements
    - Elaborate about your work experiences, your academic assignments, your achievements, etc.
 - Why do you want to  join their organization?
-- prepare these question thoroughly
+   - prepare this question thoroughly

 ## Managing Impressions